larsbrinkhoff/emacs-history/README.md

   system, and some backups that Brad Parker found several years ago (NN is the version of the system)"

+- TI Explorer Zmacs 6 from Alfred M. Szmidt.

+  `zmacs-ti-6.tar.xz` (System 6)
+  "Based on zmacs.lisp time stamp:
+  1980-10-17 or there abouts"

+  "This is for TI Explorer (N is the version of Zmacs, not the operating system -- even though they are the same)"

 - Emacs 13.8 from http://decuslib.com/decus/vax85b/gnuemax/emacs/

   Possibly with VMS modifications.